 violent crimes committed either before or during the statutory period

 before filing for citizenship could count against moral character.

 The standard time period examined for good moral character varies between

 3 and 5 years.
 Time frames are often shorter for service members or spouses

 of U.S. citizens.
 The applicant must also have followed all guidelines

-regarding his or her entrance and establishment in the U.S., including
+regarding their entrance and establishment in the U.S., including lawful

 In order to establish good moral character, most people going through the

 naturalization process ask American citizens they know to write letters